zijian-qi/zijian-qi.github.io/_pages/research.md

 ## Working Papers

-1. Landscape Complexity, Crop Insurance Losses, and Resilience to Extreme Weather Events. (with Roderick M. Rejesus, Serkan Aglasan, and Emily K. Burchfield)
+1. Landscape Complexity Mitigates Weather-Related Crop Insurance Losses and Enhances Climate Resilience. (with Roderick M. Rejesus, Serkan Aglasan, and Emily K. Burchfield)

 1. On Whether and Where Private-Excess Nitrogen Application Occurs in U.S. Maize Production: Evidence, Price Responsiveness, and Efficiency. (with Hongli Feng, David A. Hennessy, and Chaoqun Lu)